 Faster diagnosis of esophageal cancer

-Scientists from SOLARIS National Synchrotron Radiation Centre (Kraków, Poland), University of Exeter (UK), Beckman Institute (University of Illinois at Urbana-Champaign - USA), and Institute of Nuclear Physics Polish Academy of Sciences (Kraków, Poland) performed research that will facilitate the rapid and automated diagnosis of esophageal cancer.
+Scientists from the SOLARIS National Synchrotron Radiation Centre (Kraków, Poland), the University of Exeter (UK), Beckman Institute (the University of Illinois at Urbana-Champaign - USA), and the Institute of Nuclear Physics Polish Academy of Sciences (Kraków, Poland) performed research that will facilitate the rapid and automated diagnosis of esophageal cancer.

 Dr. Tomasz Wróbel`s group focuses on cancer detection through a combination of Infrared Imaging (IR) and the use of Machine Learning (ML) algorithms.
 Thanks to this approach, it is possible to develop an effective model, which will allow histopathologists to confirm the diseased area automatically and in a much shorter time.

 Infrared Imaging (IR), which will soon also be available on the newly built beamline at SOLARIS, has found widespread use in biomedical research over the last couple of decades and is currently being introduced into clinical diagnostics.

 The wealth of biochemical information provided by this method is contained in spectra, describing unique characteristics of sample to absorb infrared light of different wavelengths - part of IR spectrum is often called a “molecular fingerprint”.
 It also allows us to identify hundreds of chemical compounds.
 Combining multidimensional data from IR Imaging with Machine Learning (ML) algorithms led to the development of a completely new field focused on cancer detection – explains Dr. Tomasz Wróbel.